Frequently Asked Questions

 - Transcripts from each academic institution beyond high school

 - The Test of English as a Foreign Language (TOEFL) is required for applicants from countries where the English language is not the primary language.
-Minimum acceptable score is 600 on the paper-based version, 250 on the computerized version and 100 on the Internet version.
+Minimum acceptable score is 100 on the Internet version or 600 on the paper-based version.

 What is the application deadline?